 Although at first this might seem encouraging, the downward trend in divorce for the young is associated with a reduced marriage rate among the same age group.
 Economics seems to be the culprit.
-According to a recent Pew Research Center survey (“Record Share of Americans Have Never Married,” 9/24/14), compared with their older counterparts, young adults who have never been married are more likely to cite financial security as the main reason for not being currently married (34% of those ages 25 to 34 compared with 20% of those 35 and older).
+According to a 2014 Pew Research Center survey (“Record Share of Americans Have Never Married,”), compared with their older counterparts, young adults who have never been married are more likely to cite financial security as the main reason for not being currently married (34% of those ages 25 to 34 compared with 20% of those 35 and older).

-As noted in a report from the Council on Contemporary Families put it, women today are not more likely to be unhappy than they were twenty years ago, but now they have the financial resources to leave a marriage if they are unhappy.
+As noted in a report from the Council on Contemporary Families, although women today are not more likely to be unhappy than they were twenty years ago, they now have the financial resources to leave a marriage if they are unhappy.
 At all ages, women are more likely to express dissatisfaction with their marriages and more likely to initiate divorce.

 The fact that Americans are living longer and often healthier lives, means that people can look forward to living many years past retirement, and makes the need for happiness in a marriage even more acute.
-The high divorce rate over the past several decades means that there are now larger numbers of divorced people in the population, and has reduced the stigma formerly associated with divorce.
+The high divorce rate over the past several decades means that there are now larger numbers of divorced people in the population and this has reduced the social stigma formerly associated with divorce.
 Add to this the opportunities afforded by social media and online dating, which allow people in their 50’s, 60’s and 70’s to meet someone and begin developing a satisfying relationship before ever stepping outside.

 A combination of factors has caused an explosion in the divorce rate for older Americans.
 Should we be worried about the stability of family life, and compromised values?
 Perhaps not.
 The trend is largely confined to people who have already raised their children.
 Naturally, for this group the most important question is personal happiness.
 Left with an empty nest, or one soon to be, can the idea of marriage until “death do us part” ever be enough when living in misery?